"How are you?"

 Physically, you can face long-term conditions like diabetes, and short-term illnesses like the flu.

 It's the same mentally.
 You can face long-term conditions like schizophrenia, and shorter-term issues like stress after starting a new job.

 Which of the following can influence our mental health?

 You take care of your physical health through healthy habits like eating nutritious food, exercising, getting enough sleep, and going to the doctor regularly.

 In just the same way, you can develop habits to stay mentally healthy.
-All of the above healthy physical habits can also have a positive impact on your mental health.
+In fact, healthy physical habits can have a positive impact on your mental health.

 Other positive mental health habits include:

 Writing in a journal